mathavan108/visionguide/README.md

 For example, they cannot tell whether there is a staircase ahead, a person approaching, an open door nearby, or a bicycle crossing the path.
 Because of this, visually impaired individuals often have to depend on others when navigating new places, which can affect their confidence, independence, and safety.

 Our goal is to bridge this gap by developing an intelligent wearable assistant that not only detects obstacles but also understands the environment and communicates useful information in real time.

+## Proposed Solution

+Our proposed solution is an AI-powered wearable assistant designed to improve the mobility and independence of visually impaired individuals.
+The system uses a wearable camera to capture the user's surroundings in real time.
+A Vision-Language AI model analyzes the captured scene to identify objects, people, pathways, and potential hazards.
+Based on this understanding, the system generates simple and meaningful navigation instructions, such as warning about obstacles or indicating the direction of doors and pathways.
+These instructions are converted into speech and delivered through headphones, allowing users to navigate safely while remaining aware of ambient sounds.
+By combining computer vision, artificial intelligence, and real-time voice assistance, our solution aims to provide a smarter, more accessible, and user-friendly navigation experience.